-Forces for change

-Summary Key forces for change

-Slow coastal erosion of rocky cliffs, more in back of bays.
+Forces for change Summary Key forces for change Slow coastal erosion of rocky cliffs, more in back of bays.
 The shoreline management plan states 'do nothing'.
-A second, more modern lifeboat station was opened in 2016 indicating the changing requirements of Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use

-life saving around Pembrokeshire's waters.
-Increasing use by boat trip operators and other boat users, emanating mainly from St Justinians- with effects on tranquillity and potentially on wildlife and habitats.
-Coast Path increasing use by walkers.
-Increasing use of car park and access.
-Coastal Splendour
+A second, more modern lifeboat station was opened in 2016 indicating the changing requirements of Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use life saving around Coastal Splendour Pembrokeshire's waters.
+Islands Lease for tidal stream energy in the northern part of the Sound with potential associated onshore infrastructure.
+Increasing use by boat trip operators and other boat users, emanating mainly from St Justinians- with effects on tranquillity and potentially on wildlife and Diversity of Landscape Remoteness, Tranquillity and Wilderness Diverse Geology Richness of Habitats and Biodiversity Rich Archaeology Distinctive Settlement Character habitats.
+Cultural Heritage Coast Path increasing use by walkers.
+Accessing the Park Space to Breathe Increasing use of car park and access.
+Key ange occurring in the area affecting the ected special quality Key factors to be taken into account when assess ing sen sitiv ity to ch nange Factors contributing to potentially higher susceptibility and value Factors contributing to potentially lower susceptibility and value Unspoilt Sound with strong tidal currents and hazardous rocks.

-Islands

-Diversity of Landscape

-Remoteness, Tranquillity and Wilderness

-Diverse Geology

-Richness of Habitats and Biodiversity

-Rich Archaeology

-Distinctive Settlement Character

-Cultural Heritage

-Accessing the Park

-Space to Breathe

-Кеу ange occurring in the area affecting the ected special quality

-Key sensitivities

-Factors that contribute to sensitivity Factors that detract from sensitivity

-Unspoilt Sound with strong tidal currents and hazardous rocks.
 Lifeboat station is a functional structure.

-Indented, natural rocky coasts and small inaccessible sandy coves with strong natural and wild character. у St Justinians is the embarkation point for RHIB wildlife boat trips around Ramsey and offshore and the anchorage is
+Indented, natural rocky coasts and small inaccessible sandy coves with strong natural and wild character. y St Justinians is the embarkation point for RHIB wildlife boat trips around Ramsey and offshore and the anchorage is popular and busy in season.
+Rich wildlife using the sound and adjacent coasts including porpoises, seals and chough. g Historic rural pastoral character of the hinterland, and hill backcloth. ι Presence of scattered 20c dwellings.
+Historic features and very limited settlement. z • • • • • • • • • • • • • • • • • • , Prominence of small hillsides and intervisibility of the coast.
+Superb, virtually unspoilt views across the Sound and along the coast. g Boat trips users as sensitive receptors.
+Coast Path as a receptor.
+Biodiversity, historic and land Biodiversity, historic and landscape designations.

-Nature conservation value including coastal habitats.

-Rich wildlife using the sound and adjacent coasts including porpoises, seals and chough. popular and busy in season.
-Presence of scattered 20c

-Historic rural pastoral character of the hinterland, and hill backcloth. dwellings.

-Historic features and very limited settlement.

-Prominence of small hillsides and intervisibility of the coast.

-Superb, virtually unspoilt views across the Sound and along the coast.

-Pembrokeshire Coast Path as a sensitive receptor.

-Boat trips users as sensitive receptors.